XuJiandong/moleculec-c2/README.md

 It comes with an assumption: the data has been loaded into memory already.
 It's not a good design to system like [CKB-VM](https://github.com/nervosnetwork/ckb-vm) which only has very limited memory.

 As we look into the [Molecule Spec](https://github.com/nervosnetwork/rfcs/blob/master/rfcs/0008-serialization/0008-serialization.md), if we only need some part of data, we can get the data through some "hops".
 We can read the header only, estimating where to hop and don't need to read the remaining data.
-For a lot of scenarios which only need read part of data, we can have a load-on-demand mechanic.

-This load-on-demand mechanic is introduced by the following [data structure](https://github.com/XuJiandong/molecule-toolkit/blob/2a843898f8bd228e93399c7d450948759c1edc35/include/molecule2_reader.h#L110-L115
+For a lot of scenarios which only need some part of data, we can have a load-on-demand mechanic.

-):
+This load-on-demand mechanic is introduced by the following data structure:
 ```C
 typedef struct mol2_cursor_t {
   uint32_t offset;     // offset of slice